irani-crawler/iran-financial-data/README.md

 - **Scraping Errors:**
   If you encounter errors such as "Price list container not found on the page," ensure the target website has not changed its page structure.
 You may need to update the BeautifulSoup selectors accordingly.

-- **DataFrame Errors:**
-  If you see issues like the deprecated `.append` method, ensure you are using the latest Pandas API.
-This version uses `pd.concat` for DataFrame updates.

 ## Contributing